npmhub/npmhub/CONTRIBUTING.md

 1. Open Chrome preferences and click "Extensions", or type `chrome://extensions` in the location bar.
 1. Disable the production version of npmhub if you have it installed already.
+1. Enable "Developer Mode".
-1. Click "Load Unpacked Extension"
+1. Click "Load Unpacked Extension".
 1. Browse to the `/extension` directory of your checked-out project.
 1. Visit a [Javascripty repo with dependencies](https://github.com/VictorBjelkholm/trymodule) and you should see dependencies listed below the README.